SunHuawei/stylelint-force-app-name-prefix/README.md

 ## Installation

 ```
-npm install force-app-name-prefix
+npm install stylelint-force-app-name-prefix
 ```

 Be warned: this is only compatible with stylelint v3+.

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"plugin/force-app-name-prefix"` to your rules, specifying your app name as `appName` in the primary option.
+Add it to your stylelint config `plugins` array, then add `"plugin/stylelint-force-app-name-prefix"` to your rules, specifying your app name as `appName` in the primary option.

 Like so: